 In particular, we could deduce Theorem \ref{maintheorem1} if we knew that all finite fields of small characteristic $K$ can be embedded in a slightly larger field $K'$ admitting a presentation as in \cite{ZKG}.
-The author is not aware of any proof of this fact, even though computations like \cite[Table 1]{Joux} support it and \cite{Micheli} gives a partial answer.
+We are not aware of any proof of this fact, despite computations like \cite[Table 1]{Joux} support it and \cite{Micheli} gives a partial answer.